Get in Touch

 Audience

-This course aims to align colleagues from diverse roles and varying levels of involvement in the investigation process, ensuring a shared understanding across the group.
+The course aims to align colleagues from diverse roles and varying levels of involvement in the investigation process toward a common understanding.

-The typical participants include specialists and managers from Quality Assurance, Quality Control, Production, Engineering, and Validation, as well as personnel from support functions who handle deviations, complaints, or CAPA processes.
+Typical attendees include specialists and managers from Quality Assurance, Quality Control, Production, Engineering, Validation, as well as personnel from support functions who contribute to deviations, complaints, or CAPA processes.

-The program is ideal for both those who lead investigations (such as investigation leads and QA specialists) and those who contribute to them without being the primary process owners, as the goal is to foster a unified perspective on the investigation process, irrespective of individual roles.
+The program is suitable for both those who lead investigations (such as investigation leads and QA specialists) and those who contribute without owning the process, with the overarching goal of fostering a shared perspective on the investigation workflow regardless of individual roles.

 Testimonials (1)